ShayGali/mync/README.md

 > NOTE: all datagram sockets (UDP and UDS datagram) will be wait for a dummy input from the client for accepting the connection, and then start the execution of the program.

 ## example usage:
-in all of the examples below, when we use the -e flag, we will execute the command a tik tak toe game, that we implemented in the [q1](./q1/ttt.c) folder.
+in all of the examples below, when we use the -e flag, we will execute the command a tik tak toe game, that we implemented in the [here](./ttt.c)

 we simulate a server & client with `nc` command,and for the unix domain socket datagram we use `socat` command.